 Speaking of 6″ (That’s what she said), lots of you reached out to say that you’d love for your kiddos to share a room, but you just don’t have a room large enough for two kids to occupy it without feeling like they are on top of each other.

-And I’ll admit, I before we combined rooms, I felt that exact same way.
+And I’ll admit, I before we combined rooms, I felt that exact same way about decorating a shared boy bedroom that was on the small side.

 I wasn’t sure how our two rough and tumble little boys were going to exists in a shared space without breaking something, or each other.
 And the lamp.
 Oh God, the lamp.
 I was certain they would break their shared reading lamp.
 So certain, in fact that I bought the squattiest lamp you’ve ever seen, in the hopes that its low center of gravity would give it a fighting chance.